Skip to content

 Robert de Niro, Prior dual citizenship

 Is reportedly moving to France after the election of Donald Trump.
 He is a dual citizen of the U.S. and Italy (hence, the EU).
 In 1997, he was awarded the French Légion d’Honneur (Legion of Honour), which when given to foreign nationals, provides an accelerated path to French citizenship as well.
-He already has an estate in the EU, pre-dating Donald Trump.
+He has an estate in the EU, pre-dating Donald Trump.

 Richard Gere, Residency via Marriage